yarrom/a2_builds/README.md

 # Legend

-WinA2MiniXX.zip - Build of A2 Operating System with minimal amount of applications and without contributed code.
-Despite the minimum size this build includes whole A2 component library, compiler and development environment - all this in source and compiled form!
+**WinA2MiniXX.zip** - Build of A2 Operating System with minimal amount of applications and without contributed code.
+Despite the minimum size this build includes whole A2 OS component library, compiler and development environment - all this in source and compiled form!
+You can easily rebuild whole system from sources just by several mouse clicks!
+Click **Rebuild** button in **Develop** section of main menu and then double click by **System.DoCommands** text (such texts called _command_) in opened window.